Murder of June Anne Devaney: Confession

 In the statement he subsequently gave to detectives, Griffiths claimed that on the night of 14 May, he had chosen to go for a night's "drinking alone" in Blackburn, and that as a result of his heavy drinking, by closing time, he had become severely intoxicated.
 (Note: Griffiths claimed to have drunk at least 11 pints of bitter, two double shots of rum, and one pint of Guinness on the night he killed June Anne Devaney.)
 He had then decided to walk around in an attempt to "sober up" before returning home.
-Griffiths then claimed to have spoken with a man in a parked car, whom he had asked to light his (Griffiths') cigarette.
+Griffiths then claimed to have "walked down to Jubilee Street" where he encountered a man in a parked car; he then asked this man to light his (Griffiths') cigarette.
 According to Griffiths, this man, noting his state of intoxication, had said to him: "Get in, open the window and I'll give you a spin."
 This man had soon parked his car in close proximity to Queen's Park Hospital, and it had been at this stage at which Griffiths had chosen to break into the premises to commit his crime.
 (Note: This claim to have been offered a lift by an unknown stranger in a car was called into question by a taxi driver named Bernard Regan who informed investigators that on the night of the murder, he had given a lift to a man matching Griffiths' description, who had specifically requested to be driven to a quarry located adjacent to the Queen's Park Hospital.
 This taxi driver's account, if correct, suggests the murder of June Anne was premeditated from the outset.)